 “A Thousand Hours of Hell For One Moment of Love!”

 Mutiny on the Bounty is a classic film of heroism and betrayal.
-In the movie both the villain and the hero are complex and multi-dimensional characters; they are both sympathetic and skeptical.
-It is a great film, deserving of its Best Picture win in 1936.
+In the movie both the villain and the hero are complex and multi-dimensional characters; they are both sympathetic and yet worthy of skepticism.
+This is a great film, deserving of its Best Picture win in 1936.

 Amusingly, James Cagney was an extra in the film as he ran into Lloyd while sailing his boat.
 He appears briefly at the outset of the film.
 It was shot on location in Tahiti, in Catalina Island, Santa Barbara, and other West Coast locations.
 It was the highest grossing film of 1935, and was nominated for 8 Academy Awards, winning Best Picture at the 1936 Academy Awards ceremony.